Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Introduction and main results

-We let $\T$ (resp.\ $\Tw$) be the set of isometry classes of compact rooted $\R$-trees (resp.\ compact, rooted measured $\R$-trees).
-An important property is the following (these are easy variations on results by \cite{EPW,EW}).
+We let $\T$ (resp., $\Tw$) be the set of isometry classes of compact rooted $\R$-trees (resp., compact, rooted measured $\R$-trees).
+An important property is the following (these are easy variations on results by~\cite{EPW,EW}): \begin{proposition} The spaces $\T$ and $\Tw$ are closed subspaces of $(\M,d_{\mathrm{GH}})$ and $(\Mw,d_{\mathrm{GHP}})$. \end{proposition}